ankitdhall/lidar_camera_calibration/README.md

 - [ ] Integrate LiDAR hardware from other manufacturers
 - [ ] Automate process of marking line-segments
 - [ ] Github Workflow with functional test on dummy data
-- [ ] Support for upcoming Linux Distros and their corresponding ROS versions
+- [ ] Support for upcoming Linux Distros
+- [ ] Support for running the package in ROS2
 - [ ] Tests to improve the quality of the project